 In a civil case, such as a breach of contract action or a personal injury claim, the statute of limitations is a law that limits the amount of time that you have to file a lawsuit.
-Once that time expires, you are considered to be time-barred from filing the lawsuit.
+The time limit set by a statute of limitations starts to run when a cause of action accrues, the date when a legal injury occurs and it becomes possible to file a valid cause of action in court.
+Once the time limit set by a statute of limitations expires, you are considered to be time-barred from filing the lawsuit.

 Normally the issue of the statute of limitations must be raised by the defendant, but once raised it can be a very effective tool to defeat a lawsuit, no matter how responsible the defendant is for the harm, injury or damages suffered by a plaintiff.
 If a defendant does not raise the statute of limitations as a defense, the statute of limitations may be deemed waived and the lawsuit allowed to proceed even if it was filed after the limitations period was over.

 A related type of statute is a statute of repose.
 The difference between a statute of limitations and a statute of repose is that, with a statute of limitations, there are circumstances that can allow the period for filing a lawsuit to be extended.
 With a statute of repose, once the defined time period passes the lawsuit can be defeated by the statute no matter what other facts are involved.

 For example, most states allow for the statute of limitations to be tolled (a fancy word for extended) by such factors as the plaintiff's being below the age of adulthood, the defendant's absence from the state, or acts of concealment by the defendant that prevent the plaintiff from identifying the injury or the defendant's liabiilty.
 With a statute of repose, none of those factors matter.